 If your grades are strong don’t forget to apply for scholarship support.
 We have many scholarships available in the Department.
 Your advisor can tell you how and when to apply.

 - Consider traveling abroad.
-The college offers Study Abroad Scholarships to students studying abroad.
+The college offers Study Abroad Scholarships to

 - Apply to the Ag Alumni Mentoring Program.
 Students get to take part in job shadowing opportunities, networking opportunities, and see first hand where your degree can take you.

 - Join the Soil Judging team!
 One of the best in the nation, the Auburn University soil judges regularly qualify for national competitions.

 - Volunteer!
 Seek out opportunities that cater to your interest and also challenge you to get out of your comfort zone.

 - Join the American Society of Agronomy.
 Membership in the society is a valuable component of your professional career.

 - Travel with other CSES undergraduates to the national Agronomy meetings.
 While there you can participate in the Agronomy Quiz Bowl, give research presentations, or present a poster on club activities.

 - Move into advanced undergraduate coursework and start to learn the fine points of your chosen curriculum option.